visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 and then clicking on the **Delete** button.
 Deleting an expression removes it from the list of defined expressions and will cause unresolved references for any other expressions that use the deleted expression.
-If a plot uses an expression with unresolved references, VisIt will not be able to generate it until the user resolves the reference.
+If a plot uses an expression with unresolved references, VisIt_ will not be able to generate it until the user resolves the reference.

 Expression grammar
 ~~~~~~~~~~~~~~~~~~

-VisIt allows expressions to be written using a host of unary and binary
+VisIt_ allows expressions to be written using a host of unary and binary
 math operators as well as built-in and user-defined functions.
-VisIt's
+VisIt_'s
 expressions follow C-language syntax, although there are a few differences.
-The following paragraphs detail the syntax of VisIt expressions.
+The following paragraphs detail the syntax of VisIt_ expressions.

 Math operators
 """"""""""""""